GustavoSilvaRamos/nextjs-boilerplate/README.md

 | feat/context-sc       | zustand       | styled components | under development |
 | feat/zustand-tailwind | zustand       | tailwind          | under development |

-Status for this branches will be updated in the changelog.
+Status for this branches will be updated in the changelog.<br />

-### Installation
+## Installation

 I recommend you to use the package manager yarn, but you may also use npm.